Grabber/1m-go-websockets/README.md

 This repository holds the complete implementation of the examples seen in Gophercon Israel talk, 2019.

 # Usage
-This repository demonstrates how a very high scale number of websockets connections can be maintained in Linux Everything is written in pure Go
+This repository demonstrates how a very high number of websockets connections can be maintained efficiently in Linux

+Everything is written in pure Go

 Each folder shows an example of a server implementation that overcomes various issues raised by the OS, by the hardware or the Go runtime itself, as shown during the talk.